Your blog depends upon traffic for its success.

 A visitor meter shows you what is happening, as your visitors see your blog.
 Many of your visitors find your blog using the search engines - Google Search, and other Internet services are essential, to getting you new readers.

-Google Webmaster Tools shows you what is happening, as the search engines see your blog - and helps you identify problems while they can be corrected.
+Google Webmaster Tools / Search Console shows you what is happening, as the search engines see your blog - and helps you identify problems while they can be corrected.